DanielCoutoVale/Dependencies/IP-adjectives.md

 2. "adj" words that should be considered numbers
 3. how to split "Amod" into 5 functions in a meaningful way
 4. how to describe attributive clauses systemically
-5. how to cover the remainder of the adjectives
+5. how to cover group complexes for adjectives

 ### Step 1